Do you feel tired, even after a full night's rest?

 SLEEP EXAMINATION:

-At a minimum, your dental sleep exam should include:
+Your dental sleep exam will include:

 In addition to studying your medical and dental histories, we will examine the soft tissues in your mouth, throat, neck and nose.
 The purpose of this clinical evaluation is to:

-• Find out how they may be obstructing your breathing while you sleep.
+- Find out how they may be obstructing your breathing while you sleep

 Early Diagnosis is Key.